Tessa Worley: French Army sergeant leads World Cup assault

 The daughter of an Australian, Steve, and French mother, Madeleine, her background until the age of seven was double winters spent skiing in both New Zealand and France.

-Before long, Worley was climbing up the ranks in her native France but her career stalled when she damaged anterior cruciate ligaments in a crash in 2013.
+Before long, Worley was climbing up the ranks in her native France but her career stalled when she damaged anterior cruciate knee ligaments in a crash in 2013.

-She was crowned world champion that year but getting back to that sort of form has been a slow process.
+She was crowned world giant slalom champion that year but getting back to that sort of form has been a slow process.

 "It's a pretty normal injury for a skier with six or seven months out," she reflects.
 "But it's about confidence, that's one of the most important parts of racing, as it allows you to push."